BlenderNewbie2020/blender-shapekey-exporter/Readme.md

-# Shapekey Exporter (blender addon)
+# Experimental Shapekey Exporter (blender addon)

-Addon to export and import relative shapekeys for all objects in the scene.
+Addon to export and import relative shapekeys for the active object in the scene.

 ## Install